-David Brown says services such as Deliveroo and Uber are changing citizens’ expectations of transport systems.
+David Brown says online and digital companies have been changing citizens’ expectations of transport systems.
 Connected citizens and the flexible workforce are calling for more personalization and sustainability.

 Increasingly, it is going to be about the first and the last mile of passengers’ journeys…